JackDougherty/jack-site/_pages/educ309.md

 ### Thur Nov 14: How have activists challenged metro Hartford housing and schooling barriers over time?
 - *On The Line*, Chapters 4-5
 - Discussion facilitators _________
-- Short essay #6 (anonymous) with constructive criticism about *On The Line*, due Sunday Nov 17th at 6pm.
+- Anonymous with constructive criticism about *On The Line*, due Sunday Nov 17th at 6pm.

 ### Tues Nov 19
 - Discuss readings recommended by students, with their short essays and discussion questions, by _______